The Tongans

-The Tongans are a Tongan-American professional wrestling stable, consisting of brothers (Note: The two are biologically first cousins, although Tonga and his biological brother were adopted by Loa's parents, making them adoptive brothers; they are commonly simply referred to as brothers.)
-Tama Tonga, Tonga Loa, and Talla Tonga.
-They are signed to WWE, where they perform on the SmackDown brand as a sub-unit of The MFT stable.
-As a Tag Team, Tonga and Loa are former one-time WWE Tag Team Champions.
+The MFTs are a Tongan-American professional wrestling tag team currently consisting of brothers (Note: Tama and Talla are biological brothers as well as Loa’s biological first cousins.
+However, Tama and Talla were adopted by Loa's parents, making them adoptive brothers; they are commonly simply referred to as brothers.)
+Tama Tonga and Talla Tonga with their father, Haku serving as their manager.
+They are signed to WWE and perform on the SmackDown brand where Tama and Talla are the current WWE Tag Team Champions in their first reign as a team.
+Individually, it is Tama’s third reign and Talla’s first reign.

-The brothers Tama Tonga and Tonga Loa first wrestled together in 2008 as Sons of Tonga, a reference to their father Tonga Fifita.
+The brothers Tama Tonga and Tanga Loa first wrestled together in 2008 as Sons of Tonga, a reference to their father Tonga Fifita.
 Although the team was originally short-lived, the two reformed as Guerrillas of Destiny in New Japan Pro-Wrestling (NJPW) from 2016 to 2024, where they became one of the promotion's prime tag teams, winning the IWGP Tag Team Championship a record seven times, the 2020 World Tag League, and the NEVER Openweight 6-Man Tag Team Championship three times with various stablemates from Bullet Club, of which the two were members until 2022.
 From 2022 to 2024, Guerillas of Destiny extended into a stable of its own to include their manager Jado, a third brother, Hikuleo, and El Phantasmo.

 While working for NJPW, Tonga and Loa also appeared in Ring of Honor (ROH), where they won the ROH World Tag Team Championship, and Impact Wrestling.
 They both separately left NJPW in early 2024 and reunited in WWE at Backlash France in May as The Tongans (in reference to their Tongan origins), as part of the larger Bloodline stable, which Tonga had joined prior to Loa's arrival.
-Jado, Hikuleo and El Phantasmo originally continued the Guerillas of Destiny stable without either original brothers, leading The Tongans and Guerillas of Destiny to exist simultaneously for over a month until the latter disbanded at Dominion 6.9 in Osaka-jo Hall on June 9, 2024, leaving The Tongans as the sole direct continuation of Guerillas of Destiny.
-Loa and Hikuleo then reunited at Night of Champions 2025, reviving the stable in the process.
+Jado, Hikuleo and El Phantasmo originally continued the Guerillas of Destiny stable without either original brother, leading The Tongans and Guerillas of Destiny to exist simultaneously for over a month until the latter disbanded at Dominion 6.9 in Osaka-jo Hall on June 9, 2024, leaving The Tongans as the sole direct continuation of Guerillas of Destiny.
+Loa and Hikuleo then reunited at Night of Champions 2025, reviving the stable in the process as a stable under the MFT name led by Sikoa from July 2025 to June 2026 becoming once again a standalone tag team under the same name.